Mercer County Dog Bite Lawyer

 The level of duty that the property owner owes to a dog bite victim is dictated by how he or she entered the property.
 If you were lawfully on the property, the owner has a duty of care to prevent you from suffering harm.
 However, if you were trespassing at the time of the incident, you are not lawfully on the premises.
 Therefore, the dog owner cannot be held liable for the injuries sustained by the dog.

 Consulting a Mercer County dog bite lawyer can help you put the events while on the dog owner’s property in its proper perspective so you can determine whether you have a viable claim against the dog owner.

-As stated earlier, if you were a trespasser on the dog owner’s property, the dog owner can file a counterclaim that you were unlawfully on their property at the time of the dog bite.
+If you were a trespasser on the dog owner’s property, they can file a counterclaim that you were unlawfully on their property at the time of the attack.
 If that is the case, under New Jersey dog bite and property laws, the dog owner may not be liable for your injuries and you will not be able to recover.
 Further, the dog owner can also make the argument that you provoked the dog into attacking you.
-If they are successful, your settlement may be diminished by the percentage that you contributed to causing the dog attack.
-N. J. S. A. § 2A:15-5.1.
+If they are successful, your settlement may be diminished by the percentage that you contributed to causing the dog attack, under N. J. S. A. § 2A:15-5.1.

 The damages you can recover will depend on the evidence that you can supply to the insurance companies or the courts to support your claim.
 Your damages may be economic or non-economic in nature.
 They can include:

 - Rehabilitation costs

 - Loss of wages (past, current and future)

 - Physical Pain and emotional suffering

 - Mental Anguish